amjams/Identify/README.md

 ---------
 The results of the paper, per figure, can be obtained by using the scripts in this repository as follows:
 #### Figure 1
-1) The visualization of the HSI can be reproduced using [this file](https://github.com/amjams/Identify/blob/main/scripts/data_visualization/Figure_1A_HSI.ipynb)
+1) The visualization of the HSI can be reproduced using [this file](https://github.com/amjams/Identify/blob/main/scripts/data_visualization/Figure_1A_HSI.ipynb).
-2) The endmember extraction and abundance map calculation can reproduced using [this file](https://github.com/amjams/Identify/blob/main/scripts/data_visualization/Figure_1B%2BC_UMAP%2BAbundanceMaps.ipynb)
+2) The endmember extraction and abundance map calculation can reproduced using [this file](https://github.com/amjams/Identify/blob/main/scripts/data_visualization/Figure_1B%2BC_UMAP%2BAbundanceMaps.ipynb).
+3) The elemental maps are saved [here](https://github.com/amjams/Identify/tree/main/secondary_data/Figure1_elementmaps) and can be reproduced from this [file](https://github.com/amjams/Identify/blob/main/scripts/data_visualization/Figure_1C_ElementMaps.ipynb).
+This file uses the HSI raw data, which are not stored in this directory, but can be downloaded from [here](http://www.nanotomy.org/PW/temp03/Duinkerken2023SUB/index.html).
 #### Figure 2
 #### Figure 3
 #### Figure 4